 There are daily ferry crossings from Órzola to La Graciosa run by Biosphere Express & Lineas Romero.
 The cost is €20 return for an adult and €10 for a child, residents have a 50% discount off this price (original ID and proof required).
 The crossing takes about 15-20 minutes.

 Where to stay

-Most visitors go to La Graciosa for the day but it is possible to stay overnight in Caleta del Sebo, there are apartments to rent, small basic hotels and a free campsite.
+Most visitors go to La Graciosa for the day but it is possible to stay overnight in Caleta del Sebo, there are various apartments to rent, a few small basic hotels and a free campsite.